epwalsh/pomo.nvim/README.md

     },

     -- The "System" notifier sends a system notification when the timer is finished.
-    -- Currently this is only available on MacOS.
+    -- Available on MacOS natively and Linux via the `libnotify-bin` package.
     -- Tracking: https://github.com/epwalsh/pomo.nvim/issues/3
     { name = "System" },